 Glass fiber filters, without organic binder.

-The filters should be at least 99.95 percent efficient (≤ 0.05 percent penetration) on 0.3 micron dioctylphthalate smoke particles.

-Conduct the filter efficiency test in accordance with ASTM Standard Method b.
-Silica Gel recommended when SO_2 is present.

-D-2986-71, or use test data from the supplier's quality control program.
-Low sodium filters are c.
-Water
+The filters should be at least 99.95 percent efficient ( $\leq$ 0.05 percent penetration) on 0.3-micron dioctyl phthalate smoke particles.
+The filter efficiency test must be conducted in accordance with ASTM Standard Method D-2986-71 or use data from the supplier's quality control program.
+Low sodium filters are recommended when $SO_2$ is present.

+b.
+Silica Gel

 Indicating-type, 6 to 16 mesh.
 Use new silica gel as received.
-If previously used, dry at 175°C (350°F) for 2 hours.
-Other desiccants may be used, subject to the approval of the Executive Officer.
+If previously used, dry at $175^{\circ}\text{C}$ (350°F) for 2 hours.